-This is the greater of three turnstile alleys in the Holborn alley, although only greater in name not in stature.
+This is the greater of three turnstile alleys in the Holborn area, although only greater in name not in stature.

 The alleys are named after the time when Lincolns Inns fields to the south were used for cattle, and there was a need to stop them wandering off into Holborn.
 Hence, turnstiles were erected in Tudor times, and hundreds of years later after the cattle have gone to the great chop house in the sky, the name lingers on.